 Easy Ways to Talk About Feelings in Your EYFS Classroom

-It’s never been more important to teach children about their emotions.
+It’s never been a more important time to teach children about their emotions.

 Early years classrooms are the perfect place to start learning about them.
 If children can explain how they are feeling and understand the emotions of others, they will have the best start to their school experience.